noaaport/nbspgislib/README.rst

 to GIS-compatible formats, such as shapefile and others.
 It is a descendant of the Noaaport Broadcast System Processor (Nbsp) project.

 The wiki has some examples about usage.
+See also the `Nbsp GIS Map library<https://bitbucket.org/noaaport/nbspgislibmap>`_.